 As a process, CJM can help you to better understand your clients and their expectations.
 But it’s important to keep in mind that this is not the key to all doors.

 In order to achieve the desired result, you need to use this process correctly.
-Otherwise, you will have all chances to lose not only time and money but also your customers.
+Otherwise, you are likely to lose not only time and money but also your customers.

 In this article, I will tell you about five common errors when undertaking CJM.